boluwatifee4/web3ExpressApi/docs/EVMApi/balance/MULTISIGWALLETBAL.md

 # MULTISIGWALLETBAL API

-## What is the MULTISIGWALLETBAL Api

 The MULTISIGWALLET Api is used retrieve the native balance of a multi-signature wallet.

 <!-- How to call the enpiont  -->

-## How to use the Resolve Unstoppable Domain Name API

 ### Endpoint Url